alexharri/website/posts/webgl-gradients.md

 Uniforms can be thought of as global variables that the shader has _read-only_ access to.
 The actual values of uniforms are controlled on the JavaScript side (we'll see how later).

 For any given draw call, each shader invocation will have uniforms set to the same values.
 This is what the name "uniform" is referring to -- the values of uniforms are _uniform_ across shader invocations.
-You can think of uniforms as per-draw-call constants.
+You can think of uniforms as per-draw call constants.

-<SmallNote label="">Uniforms are constant across a draw-call, but uniforms are [not compile-time constant][uniform_const], so you cannot use the value of a uniform in `const` variables.</SmallNote>
+<SmallNote label="">Uniforms are constant across draw calls but they are [not compile-time constant][uniform_const], meaning you cannot use the value of a uniform in `const` variables.</SmallNote>

 [uniform_const]: https://www.khronos.org/opengl/wiki/Type_Qualifier_(GLSL)#Uniforms